-{§CPLT B290} Selected masterpieces of Western literature, with emphasis on non-English language texts in translation which are foundational to literature in English, including works by Homer, Dante, Cervantes, Voltaire, Goethe and Flaubert.
+{\$CPLT B290} (Prerequisite: ENGL B101 or B105, and ENGL B102 or B106, each with a C or higher.)
+Selected masterpieces of Western literature, with emphasis on non-English language texts in translation which are foundational to literature in English, including works by Homer, Dante, Cervantes, Voltaire, Goethe and Flaubert.
 Appropriate for students from any discipline.